 2. Avoid Popups – Don’t Disrupt the UX

-In 2013, 70% of users said they found irrelevant popups to be annoying.
+In 2013, 70% of users said that they found irrelevant popups to be annoying.
 That probably hasn’t changed – most people still hate popups.
-Among site owners and marketers, it’s an intensely debated topic: whether to use popups or avoid them.
+Among site owners and marketers, it’s an intensely debated topic: whether to use popups or to avoid them.

-I don’t use popups because they annoy users.
+I don’t use popups, because they annoy users.
 I know that when I visit a site and a popup disrupts my reading, I may decide to leave.
 Some marketers even use aggressive or even bullying language in their popups, which only makes my immediate departure more likely.
 I suspect I’m not alone.

 According to statistics, only 14% of consumers will consider responding to a popup ad, compared to 51% who respond positively to email offers.